mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 computer architecture, mainly in the form of multi-core processors.

 MapReduce and Spark employs parallelism by data partitioning.
+Based on available resources, partitions are executed independently and in parallel.

 ## Difference between Concurrency and Parallelism?